-- (A) Fixed Nonelective Contribution.
+(A) Fixed Nonelective Contribution.
 Fixed Nonelective Contribution means a Nonelective Contribution which the Employer, subject to satisfaction of allocation conditions, if any, must make pursuant to a formula (based on Compensation of Participants who will receive an allocation of the contributions or otherwise) in the Adoption Agreement.
-See Section 3.04(A)(2). - (B) Discretionary Nonelective Contribution.-Discretionary Nonelective Contribution means a Nonelective Contribution which the Employer in its sole discretion elects to make to the Plan.
-See Section 3.04(A)(1). - (C) QNEC.
-QNEC means a qualified nonelective contribution which, as of the time the QNEC is allocated to the Participant's account, is 100% Vested at all times and which is subject to the distribution restrictions described in Section 6.01(E).
+See Section 3.04(A)(2).

+(B) Discretionary Nonelective Contribution.
+Discretionary Nonelective Contribution means a Nonelective Contribution which the Employer in its sole discretion elects to make to the Plan.
+See Section 3.04(A)(1).

+(C) QNEC.
+QNEC means a qualified nonelective contribution which, as of the time it is allocated to the Participant's account, is 100% Vested at all times and which is subject to the distribution restrictions described in Section 6.01(E).
 The foregoing requirements relating to vesting and distribution restrictions at time of allocation are effective July 20, 2018.
 Nonelective Contributions are not 100% Vested at all times if the Employee has a 100% Vested interest solely because of his/her Years of Service taken into account under a vesting schedule.
-Any Nonelective Contributions allocated to a Participant's QNEC Account under the Plan automatically satisfy and are subject to the QNEC definition. - (D) Safe Harbor Nonelective Contribution.
-See Section 3.05(E)(2). - 1.49 Opinion Letter.
-Opinion Letter means an IRS issued opinion letter as to the acceptability of the form of a Pre-approved Plan.
+Any Nonelective Contributions allocated to a Participant's QNEC Account under the Plan automatically satisfy and are subject to the QNEC definition.

+1.49 Opinion Letter.
+Opinion Letter means an IRS issued opinion letter as to the acceptability of the form of a Pre-Approved Plan.
 For further description of opinion letters, see IRS Rev. Proc.
-1.49 NHCE-2021-37.
+1.49 NHCE.
 NHCE means a nonhighly compensated employee, which is any Employee who is not an HCE.